UC Clermont Art Gallery

 The gallery schedule is subject to change.

-All receptions and events are free and open to the public.
+All gallery exhibits, receptions and special events are free and open to the public.

 For more information, contact Community Arts at 513-558-1215 or via email at clc-artsandevents@uc.edu.